flyingstick22/electricity-saver-II/README.md

-# Control your electrical loads using GCP, Python and Shelly relay based on hourly electricity prices in Finland
+# Control your electrical loads using Google Cloud Platform (GCP), Python and Shelly relay based on hourly electricity prices in Finland
-...
+This is a cloud based control solution for Finnish residents

 ## Intro
 This app is ...